• Skip to main content

 River Ranger Summer Employment

 High school and college students in Denver can apply for a paid position working at SPREE Summer Camp.
-Summer River Rangers work at Greenway’s award-winning summer SPREE Summer Camps right in the heart of Denver.
+Summer River Rangers work at Greenway’s award-winning SPREE Summer Camps right in the heart of Denver.
 High School River Ranger employees gain teaching experience working with elementary students, attend paid professional development workshops, complete service projects in the Denver community, and gain valuable job-readiness skills.

 Summer River Rangers participate in weekly career development workshops and learn the principles of environmental education, how to be an effective educator, and complete a portfolio to show their proficiency in the field.
 Portfolios are submitted to the Colorado Alliance for Environmental Education (CAEE) at the end of the summer to become a Certified Apprentice Environmental Educator if proficiency is shown.